= $stitle ?>

 # =====

-# 2.x They can both be installed at the same time.
-The GnuPG v2.x
+# 2.x They can both be installed at the same time IF YOU USE

 # Versions of GnuPG 1.x included in Slackware packages: